leoll2/ParallelizationManager/README.md

 - Activity: a self-contained sequence of instructions (that is, C++ code) which is to be executed by one thread.
 - Task: a collection of activities, arranged as a DAG by precedence; independent activities can be executed in parallel.
 - Manager: entity which decides the next activity to execute, according to a scheduling policy, and assigns it to an available worker.
-- Worker: basically a thread which can execute one activity at a time.
+- Worker: a thread which can execute one activity at a time.

 ## Usage

 ### Activity

-An activity is declared according to the following syntax, where `<Name>` is the indeed the name of the activity, and `<Code>` contains the actual instructions to be executed.
+The body of an activity is declared according to the following syntax, where `<Name>` is the indeed the name of the activity, and `<Code>` contains the actual instructions to be executed.

 ```
 ACTIVITY(<Name>)